-We believe that if the white landlords will not give decent housing to our black community, then the housing and the land should be made into cooperatives so that our community, with government aid, can build and make decent housing for 5.
-We want education for our people that exposes the true nature of this decadent American society.
-We want education that teaches us our true history and our role in the present-day society.
-We believe in an educational system that will give to our people a knowledge of self.
-If a man does not have knowledge of himself and his position in society and the world, then he has little chance to relate to anything else.
-6. We want all black men to be exempt from military service.
+We believe that if the white landlords will not give decent housing to our black community, then the housing and the land should be made into cooperatives so that our community, with government aid, can build and make decent housing for its people.

+- 5. We want education for our people that exposes the true nature of this decadent American society.
+We want education that teaches us our true - history and our role in the present-day society. - We believe in an educational system that will give to our people a knowledge of self.
+If a man does not have knowledge of himself and his position in society and the world, then he has little chance to relate to anything else. - 6.
+We want all black men to be exempt from military service. - We believe the Black people should not be forced to fight in the military service to defend a racist government that does not protect us.
+We will not fight and kill other people of color in the world who, like black people, are being victimized by the white racist government of America.
+We will protect ourselves from the force and violence of the racist police and the racist military, by whatever means neces-Sarv. - 7.
+We want an immediate end to POLICE BRUTALITY and MURDER of black people.